Search

 Documentary, Education, Female-Directed

-The teacher of this second grade classroom, Celeste, has been transferred to another school and has a few days to spend with the primary school students who started with her.
-Together they live the month of september, full of movement, changing in direction and of revelations, in the endearing intimacy of a classroom in a small town in Mexico.
+Celeste, a second-grade teacher, has been transferred to another school and has a few days to spend with the primary school students who started with her.
+Together they go through the month of September full of movement, changing direction, and uncovering revelations in the endearing intimacy of a classroom in a small town in Mexico.

 Art, Documentary, Female-Directed, Immigration, War